Environmental impact of war: Emissions from wars and warfare

 Military pollution is a worldwide occurrence.
 Armed forces from around the world were responsible for the emission of two thirds of chlorofluorocarbons (CFCs) that were banned in the 1987 Montreal Protocol for causing damage to the ozone layer.
 In addition, naval accidents during the Cold War have dropped at minimum 50 nuclear warheads and 11 nuclear reactors into the ocean, they remain on the ocean floor.

+Impacts of wars on environmental policy

+Several studies have found a strong positive correlation between military spending and increased greenhouse gas emissions, with the impact of military spending on carbon emissions being more pronounced for countries of the Global North (i.e.: OECD developed countries).
+Accordingly, the US military is estimated to be the number one fossil fuel consumer in the world.
+Peaceful countries have, in average, 12% higher environmental performance score in comparison to countries in war, and long-term peaceful countries have 15% higher score in comparison to states which ended conflicts in the last 20 years.
+The negative impact of conflicts on environmental policy can last 20-30 years.
+Wars does not affect only some specific environmentals domains and countries, but reduces environmental performance globally and across different environmental indicators.